zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_imwut_maav.md

 supplement: 2018_imwut_maav_supplement.zip

 # Extra supplements, such as talk slides, data sets, etc.
 supplements:
-# name: Supplemental Materials
+name: Presentation Slides
+link: 2018_imwut_maav_slides.pdf
 # Use link instead of abslink if you want to link to the master directory
 # link: 2018_imwut_maav_supplement.zip
 # Defaults to a download icon, use this if you want a link-out icon